-Valerie Jane L. Soliven - 53, Filipino
+Valerie Jane L. Soliven - 54, Filipino

-Ms. Soliven served the Company for 23 years and is currently the Executive Vice-President since October 2018 and Chief Revenue Officer since August 2017.
+Ms. Soliven served the Company for 27 years and is currently the Executive Vice President since October 2018 and Chief Revenue Officer since August 2017.
 She headed Rockwell's Sales and Marketing team for 20 years.
 Before joining Rockwell Land, she worked at the Manila Garden Suites, EDSA Shangri-La Hotel and the Shangri-La Hotel in Singapore.
 Ms. Soliven, a licensed broker, holds a Bachelor of Science degree in Hotel and Restaurant Administration from the University of the Philippines.
 She completed a Management Development Program from the Asian Institute of Management in 2006.
+She also completed the Leadership Excellence through Awareness and Practice Program from INSEAD Singapore.

-Ellen V. Almodiel - 48, Filipino
+Ellen V. Almodiel - 49, Filipino